 - training and supporting staff and volunteers to offer peer support in Action on Postpartum Psychosis’ online community and face to face,

-- writing a new leaflet on Mother & Baby Units for Action on Postpartum Psychosis (on pause due to Covid-19), and
+- writing a new leaflet on peer support in Mother & Baby Units for Action on Postpartum Psychosis,

 - reviewed and updated Bupa’s mental health in the workplace information,

 - written a guide for managers on supporting workers health and wellbeing throughout the coronavirus pandemic,

 - conducted an online community consultation for Twins Trust,

 - led on the research and development of a new hub of information for the Miscarriage Association on miscarriage and the workplace,